xofred/my_notes/Rails/Rails-5-Notes.md

 ---

+### Migration with version

+Rails 5 has changed migration API because of which even though null: false options is not passed to timestamps when migrations are run then not null is automatically added for timestamps.

+Similarly, we want indexes for referenced columns in almost all cases.
+So Rails 5 does not need references to have index: true.
+When migrations are run then index is automatically created.

+Whenever Rails 5 runs migrations, it checks the class of the current migration file being run.
+If it’s 5.0, it uses the new migration API which has changes like automatically adding null: false to timestamps.

+But whenever the class of migration file is other than ActiveRecord::Migration[5.0], Rails will use a compatibility layer of migrations API.
+Currently this compatibility layer is present for Rails 4.2.
+What it means is that all migration generated prior to usage of Rails 5 will be treated as if they were generate in Rails 4.2.

+---

 ### case_sensitive option in validation

 Alright it's not new in Rails 5, but it's new to me.
 So, let me take some notes.